2019 Zee Cine Awards

 The Zee Cine Awards 2019 ceremony celebrated the best of Indian Hindi-language films of 2018.
 The ceremony was held on 19 March 2019 at the MMDRA Ground at the Bandra Kurla Complex in Mumbai and broadcast on 31 March 2019 on Zee Cinema.
-The main hosts of the event were Vicky Kaushal and Kartik Aaryan, while Malaika Arora and Ayushmann Khurrana and Aparshakti Khurana hosted a segment each.
+The main hosts of the event were Kartik Aaryan and Vicky Kaushal, while Malaika Arora, Ayushmann Khurrana, and Aparshakti Khurana hosted a segment each.

-Padmaavat led the ceremony with 14 nominations, followed by Andhadhun and Raazi with 9 nominations each.
+Padmaavat led the ceremony with 14 nominations, followed by Andhadhun and Raazi with 9 nominations each, and Dhadak and Stree with 8 nominations each.

-Padmaavat won 6 awards, including Best Director (for Sanjay Leela Bhansali) and Best Actress (for Deepika Padukone), thus becoming the most-awarded film at the ceremony.
+Padmaavat won 6 awards, including Best Director (for Sanjay Leela Bhansali) and Best Actor (for Ranveer Singh), thus becoming the most-awarded film at the ceremony.

 Winners and nominees

 Winners are listed first and highlighted in boldface.